Saraswati river

 However, sometimes our Vedas and other scriptures mention Saraswati as a particular river also.
 Manu Smriti says that Saraswati River makes one of the boundaries of legendary Brahmavarta,

-“The land that lies between the two Divine Rivers of Sarasvati and Drushadvati is called as Brahmavartam and that country was built by Devas (Gods).”
+“The land that lies between the two Divine Rivers of Sarasvati and Drushadvati was called as Brahmavartam and that country was built by Devas (Gods).”

 Accordingly, if Drushadvati River lies in East then as a corollary to this, Saraswati River should be making the Western boundary of Brahmavarta.
 Presently a tributary of Ghaggar is called as Drishadvati.
 This is a seasonal river.
 Ghaggar lies in the eastern side of Sapta Sindhu river belt.
 Hence, if we take Drushadvati / Ghaggar River as Eastern boundary of Brahmavartam then obviously present day R. Sindhu becomes the Western boundary of Brahmavarta.
 Then in all probability Sindhu River should be construed as the ancient Saraswati River.